csutora/csutora/README.md

-### hi there!

----

-I'm marton,
+hi, i'm marton,

-part time student of computer science at [BME](https://www.bme.hu/?language=en), and part time science and data enthusiast. <br>
-I seek out and strive to understand complex systems, including AI, neurobiology, quantum physics, and bionics. <br>
-When not studying for university, I'm most likely either learning about the above topics, working on my own projects, or lifting weights.

-This github page is where you can find some of the code I write.
-I think it effectively showcases the progression of my skills over time.

----
+student of computer engineering and reliable systems design at [Budapest University of Technology](https://www.bme.hu/?language=en), student demonstrator at the university in artificial intelligence and operating systems, undergraduate researcher at [Wigner Computational Systems Neuroscience Laboratory](http://golab.wigner.mta.hu).

+### currently:
+* crafting on my thesis on using an lstm-based architecture to predict patient health risks in the intensive care unit
+* doing research using generative modeling in the context of task inference
+* learning about the dynamics and structure of complex networks at [Aquincum Institute of Technology](https://ait-budapest.com).

-### skills:
+### some skills:

-* Python and libraries (pytorch, numpy, pandas, matplotlib, etc)
+* python and packages (pytorch, numpy, pandas, dask, etc)
-* Experience in *nix server administration, computer networks(incl. firewalls, vpns, reverse proxies, dns, etc), and the *nix shell that I've picked up from >8 years of self-hosting
-* Docker, Ansible, general cloud experience(mostly Linode)
-* SysML, fault-tolerant systems design
-* PCB design and manufacturing
+* experience in servers, networks, cloud, containerization systems (eg docker), shells, and other related topics from the >8 years that i've been self-hosting stuff
+* rust
-* C, C++
+* c, c++
-* Rust
+* swift, swiftui
-* Swift, SwiftUI
+* java, kotlin
-* Java
+* matlab

----

 ### contact:

-If you need an engineer on your team, send me an [email](mailto:marton@csutora.com), let’s work together <br>
+if you need an engineer on your team who can probably do whatever you throw at them reasonably well, send me an [email](mailto:marton@csutora.com) <br>
-You can find more about me on my [website](https://csutora.com) <br>
-Also find me on [LinkedIn](https://www.linkedin.com/in/m-csutora)

-Have a nice day!
+also, here's my [website](https://csutora.com) and [linkedin](https://linkedin.com/in/martoncsutora) if you want to know more.

+have a good one!